LukeSmithxyz/based.cooking/src/australian-snags.md

-# Australian snags (sausage sizzle)
+# Aussie Snags (sausage sizzle)

-An australian BBQ classic tradition that is simple and very easy to make.
+An Australian BBQ classic tradition that is simple and very easy to make.
 Great for parties and outdoor events especially national events.
 Sometimes served at hardware chains.

 - ⏲️ Prep time: 2 min